-Final Unforced Capacity Imported into an LDA is equal to the Final Unforced Capacity Obligation for such LDA as a result of all RPM Auctions for such Delivery Year less the net participant buy bid/ sell offers cleared in the LDA for all RPM Auctions for such Delivery Year.
-Final LDA Unforced Capacity Obligation is equal to the sum of the Final Zonal Unforced Capacity Obligations for the zones in the LDA. equivalent QTU import capability cleared into an LDA is determined as the QTU BRA Auction Credits (\$/day) received by the cleared QTU into an LDA divided by the weighted locational price adder of such LDA with respect to the immediate higher level LDA.
+$LDACTR{LSEs} = FinalLDAUCAPImported - LDAQTUEquivalents - LDAICTRs$ for such LDA as a result of all RPM Auctions for such Delivery Year less the net participant buy bid/ sell offers cleared in the LDA for all RPM Auctions for such Delivery Year.

+Final Unforced Capacity Imported into an LDA is equal to the Final Unforced Capacity Obligation equivalent QTU import capability cleared into is determined as the QTU BRA Auction Credits (\$/day) received by the cleared QTU into an LDA divided by the weighted locational price adder of such LDA with respect to the immediate higher level LDA.